moby/moby/docs/sources/introduction/understanding-docker.md

 * Docker containers.
 * Docker images.
-* Docker Registries.
+* Docker registries.

 #### Docker containers

 Docker containers are like a directory.
 A Docker container holds everything that is needed for an application to run.
 Each container is created from a Docker image.
 Docker containers can be run, started, stopped, moved and deleted.
+Each container is an isolated and secure application platform.
+You can consider Docker containers the *run* portion of the Docker framework.

 #### Docker images

-The Docker image is a read-only template, for example an Ubuntu operating system with Apache and your web application installed.
+The Docker image is a template, for example an Ubuntu operating system with Apache and your web application installed.
 Docker containers are launched from images.
 Docker provides a simple way to build new images or update existing images.
+You can consider Docker images to be the *build* portion of the Docker framework.

 #### Docker Registries

 Docker registries hold images.
-These are public (or private!) stores that you can push or pull your own or others images to and from.
+These are public (or private!) stores that you can upload or download images to and from.
+These images can be images you create yourself or you can make use of images that others have previously created.
 Docker registries allow you to build simple and powerful development and deployment work flows.
+You can consider Docker registries the *share* portion of the Docker framework.

 ### How does Docker work?

-Docker is a client-server application.
+Docker is a client-server framework.
 The Docker *client* commands the Docker *daemon*, which in turn creates, builds and manages containers.

 The Docker daemon takes advantage of some neat Linux kernel and